epogrebnyak/ru-cities/README.md

 #### 2. API calls

 Note: do not attempt if you do not have to - this runs a while and loads third-party API access.

-You have the resulting files in repo, so probably does not need to  these scripts.
+You have the resulting files in repo, so probablyyou can skip running these scripts.

 Run: